droghio/WeatherNode/README.md

 WeatherNode
 ===========

-Simple Weather Applicaiton using Node, Mongo, Mongoose and AngularJS
+Simple Weather Application using Node, Mongo, Mongoose and AngularJS